Unseen Youth,

 Angélica Quimbaya

-Former combatant of the Revolutionary Armed Forces of Colombia (FARC)
+Former Combatant of the Revolutionary Armed Forces of Colombia (FARC-EP)

 Ahmed Hamed